Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Introduction

 We consider an information update system where an information receiver requests updates from an information provider in order to minimize the age of information at the receiver.
-To generate an update, the information provider completes a set of tasks as in \cite{Freshness_and_Completion}.
-We study the \emph{quality} of updates as introduced in \cite{AQI, Service_performance_age} via their \emph{distortion}.
-We model the \emph{quality} (i.e., the \emph{distortion}) of an update as a monotonically increasing (resp., monotonically decreasing) function of the processing time spent to generate the update at the transmitter.
+To generate an update, the information provider completes a set of tasks such as collecting data and processing them.
+We consider the \emph{quality} of updates via their \emph{distortion}.
+We model the \emph{quality} (resp., the \emph{distortion}) of an update as a monotonically increasing (resp., monotonically decreasing) function of the processing time spent to generate the update at the transmitter.

 Examples of such systems can be found in sensor networking and distributed computation applications.
-For instance, in a sensor networking application where multiple sensors observe the realization of a common underlying random variable (e.g., temperature in an area), if the information provider generates an update using the observation of a single sensor, the update will be generated faster, but will have large distortion; and conversely, if the information provider generates an update using the observations of all sensors, the update will be generated with a delay, but will have small distortion (Fig.~\ref{Fig:system_model}).
-Here, we assume that retrieving the observation from a sensor takes a unit of time.
-Similarly, in a distributed computation system with stragglers, the master can generate an update using faster servers with lower quality, or utilize all servers to generate a better quality update with a delay \cite{emina_solj, baturalp3}.
+For instance, in a sensor networking application where multiple sensors observe the realization of a common underlying random variable (e.g., temperature), if the information provider generates an update using the observation of a single sensor, the update will be generated faster, but will have large distortion; and conversely, if the information provider generates an update using the observations of all sensors, the update will be generated with a delay, but will have small distortion.
+Similarly, in a distributed computation system with stragglers, the master can generate an update using faster servers with lower quality, or utilize all servers to generate a better quality update with a delay.
+Thus, there is a trade-off between processing time and quality.